 So 500 milligrams bought brought me up probably into like 50 or 60, right in like the sweet spot of that zone.

-So you’ll be pleased to know, and everyone listening that experiences seizures, you’ll pleased to know that there is a gentleman who I’m going to interview in a few weeks time, who is from Spain, who is developing a product that you put in your ear, and it predicts seizures before they happen.
+So you’ll be pleased to know, and everyone listening who experiences seizures, you’ll be pleased to know that there is a gentleman who I’m going to interview in a few week’s time, who is from Spain, who is developing a product that you put in your ear, and it predicts seizures before they happen.

 So that is an interview

 And then if you aren’t gonna have a seizure, you’re gonna have a panic attack for sure.

 It’s a little implantable thing that just goes in the ear, like a, I think he said, it’s like a hearing aid, but it doesn’t cause you to know you to hear better or anything, it just sits there.
 And it just continuously measures the signals from the brain.
 And then it responds and they’re going through now trials and testing with the US FDA, and so on, and soon might mean a year or two or whatever, but soon they will have some kind of approval from the FDA to put it into proper testing, where they can actually do a large study on humans and hopefully change the world with you know how epileptic seizures or brain seizures happened.
 For people, so, something to look out for.
 I’m so excited to bring that interview to people.
 I’ll get that out soon.